A Natural Response to Anger is to Clench Your Fist

 To support emotional balance, consider incorporating the following calming foods and remedies into your routine:

 🌿 Chamomile & Lemon Balm Tea – Known for their relaxing properties, chamomile and lemon balm help reduce stress and promote relaxation.
-Drinking a warm cup before bed can aid in better sleep and emotional regulation.
+Drinking a warm cup before bed can improve sleep and emotional regulation.

 🥑 Avocado & Dark Chocolate Smoothie – Avocados provide healthy fats that support brain function, while dark chocolate contains magnesium, which helps calm the nervous system.
 Blend with almond milk and a banana for a soothing, nutrient-rich treat.